Home / About

 The problem

 You have a dozen mountains in range.
-Some picked up snow; some will be slammed Saturday; some sit on your pass.
+Some picked up snow; some will be slammed on Saturday; some sit on your pass.
+A Tuesday powder day still means choosing among three hills on your pass and guessing which one is worth the drive.
 The usual move is too many browser tabs, half-read snow reports, and a guess.
 Sometimes you burn half a day when better snow was an hour closer.

-This site replaces that with your ranked list: forecast snow, how far you will drive, pass match, crowd outlook, and the kind of day you want.
+This site replaces that with your ranked list: forecast snow, how far you will drive, pass match, crowd outlook, terrain fit, and the kind of day you want.
 Move a slider and the list updates.
 No account.
-No mystery “best resort in America” list, just what fits you and this weekend.
+No mystery “best resort in America” list, just what fits you and the day you picked.

 Flow